-Bearings are also installed to reduce friction against the static and rotating parts.
+Polyurethane rollers have a solid core or a keyway and space for bearings, which are designed for one or both ends of the roller.
+Bearings reduce friction against the static and rotating parts.
 The configuration, mounting, and type of bearing can vary depending on the design of the roller.

-All dimensions must be accurate to attain the required diameter, roundness, and balance of the roller.
-After fabrication, the roller core is subjected to secondary processes such as blasting, lapping, and cleaning to remove any traces of corrosion and contaminants on its surface.
+All dimensions of a polyurethane roller must be accurate to attain the required diameter, roundness, and balance of the roller.
+After fabrication, the roller core is subjected to secondary processes such as blasting, lapping, and cleaning to remove any traces of corrosion and contaminants.

 The single-shot process involves having all components in separate chambers.
 These will then be blended by a mixing head and poured or injected into the mold.

 The second option is the prepolymer process.
 This process is carried out by mixing the polyols and diisocyanates before pouring them into the mold.
 This process helps dissipate the heat produced from the exothermic reaction of the compounds.